cri-o/cri-o/docs/crio.8.md

 **--runtimes**="": OCI runtimes, format is runtime_name:runtime_path:runtime_root:runtime_type (default: [])

 **--seccomp-profile**="": Path to the seccomp.json profile to be used as the runtime's default.
 If not specified, then the internal default seccomp profile will be used. (default: "")

+**--seccomp-use-default-when-empty**="": Use the default seccomp profile when an empty one is specified (default: false)

 **--selinux**: Enable selinux support (default: false)